 Conclusion – Brooks Glycerin vs Hoka Clifton

-If you’re looking for a cushioned road runner then it’s easy to understand why you would be looking at the Brooks Glycerin vs Hoka Clifton.
-The Glycerin is Brooks’ most cushioned road runner.
-Combining a lot of extra padding with the brooks build quality and a medium drop.
-They have been making them a long time.
-While the Clifton is Hoka’s medium cushioned model.
-Offering a lighter weight with a low drop.
-It’s consistently been one of the top selling road runners on the market since being released.
+If you’re in search of a cushioned road runner, it’s easy to see why you would consider the Brooks Glycerin vs. Hoka Clifton.
+The Glycerin stands out as Brooks’ most cushioned road runner, boasting a significant amount of extra padding, coupled with Brooks’ renowned build quality and a medium drop.
+They’ve been a staple in the market for a long time.
+On the other hand, the Clifton represents Hoka’s medium-cushioned model, offering a lighter weight with a low drop.
+Since its release, it has consistently been one of the top-selling road runners on the market.

-But which one is the right choice for you?
+But the question remains: which one is the right choice for you?

 Which road running shoe to buy?

 So for my money I’m going with Clifton.
 Especial until they update the sizing on the Glycerin.